Importance of citing the correct source, for purposes of determining self-contradiction and argument: Pesachim 107a

 Talmud asking why a Baraita bothered to mention an extra authority: Shabbat 145b

-Reversing attributions to fit whichever side has a greater number of sources: Eruvin 37b Shemuel changing the sides of a debate when retelling it, so that people would hold like Rebbe in it against the majority opinion: Pesachim 27a
+Shemuel changing the sides of a debate when retelling it, so that people would hold like Rebbe in it against the majority opinion: Pesachim 27a

-Rabbah making a statement in the name of R' Yosi to Rav Yosef, not because R' Yosi actually said it, but because that way Rav Yosef would accept it: Eruvin 51a Rava reversing the sides in a Mishnah to match known views of the Mishnaic Sages involved: Bava Metzia 7b Rabbah quoting a prohibition from R' Yochanan, although it wasn't so, so that it would be accepted: Shabbat 115a
+Rabbah making a statement in the name of Rabbi Yosi to Rav Yosef, not because Rabbi Yosi actually said it, but because that way Rav Yosef would accept it: Eruvin 51a

 Backing an Established Source with an Unestablished Source ["Tali Tanya BeDiLo Tanya"]: Ketuvot 2a